benliepert/personal-website/content/blog/ptrace.md

 These arguments can then be accessed like the `orig_rax` field was already accessed before.

 The problem with these values is that we don't know what type they represent.
-The argument could e.g. be an integer, an address, a struct or string.
+The argument could e.g. be an integer, an address, a struct or a string.
 All of these types are represented as an integer in the register.
 We want to handle every type accordingly though.
 If the argument is a string, we want to print the string in human readable format.
 An address is just some number we want to display as hexadecimal later but we don't want to read the contents of.
-Integers are the easiest to handle.
-We can just print whatever is stored in that register.

 This problem had me struggling for several days.
 How can I figure out what number is an integer, an address or a string?
-The solution might be suprising.
-Suprinsingly stupid.
+The solution might be surprising.
+Surprisingly stupid.
 I just annotated the type of every argument in the system call list.
 I still do not know if there is a hacky solution which would have saved me all my efforts (and probably mistakes).
 If you know a better solution, please let me know.
 I was just happy to have a working solution to my problem.

 # Reading string arguments from memory